dafny-lang/dafny/docs/HowToFAQ/Errors-Parser.md

 lemma b[nat](i: int) { }
 ```

-Least and greatest lemmas and predicates have a specil parameter named `k`.
+Least and greatest lemmas and predicates have a special parameter named `k`.
-Its type is is specified in square brackets between the lemma/predicate name and the rest of the signature.
+Its type is specified in square brackets between the lemma/predicate name and the rest of the signature.
 The type may be either `nat` or `ORDINAL`.
 But this type is specified only for `least` and `greatest` constructs.